Product Recommendations and where to use them

 Recommendations should be collected, computed, and served in real-time.
 In doing so, the recommendations are immediate, consider availability, and use up-to-the-minute data so customers won’t be shown products that they’ve recently purchased or that are out of stock.
 Use individualized recommendations in any email - however, you choose to position them.
 Here are some examples...

 Example 2: We know you'll love

 Where to start?

 Product recommendations in email have been underwhelming for a long time.
 Frequently I see products recommended to me that I’ve previously purchased or I click through on a recommendation to find it’s out of stock.
-As an email marketer I have lots of email accounts and I often see recommendations ‘Just for Me’ that are the same across my many inboxes.
-They’re not recommendations, they’re products dressed up as them!
+As an email marketer, I have lots of email accounts and I often see recommendations ‘Just for Me’ that are the same across my many inboxes.
+They’re not recommendations, they’re products dressed up like them!
 There’s a big opportunity for retailers to get product recommendations right.
-2021 is going to be a big year for ecommerce and the ability to make real, intelligent, live recommendations for customers will be what sets retailers apart from the competition.
+2021 is going to be a big year for e-commerce and the ability to make real, intelligent, live recommendations for customers will be what sets retailers apart from the competition.
 Product personalization at scale is achievable – and easily.
 Find out how to get started here.